Benefits of a Google Stacking strategy using Google Entity Stacks

 Your brand messaging needs to be consistent and trusted across all your digital properties if you want to establish yourself as a brand to be reckoned with in the eyes of Google.
 Use the Google asset stack in your content linking strategy, regularly.
 Push new content into your Google stack as well, regularly (content velocity).
 Find ways to automate this using tools like IFTTT and you can connect other highly authoritative blogs and profiles into your content syndication strategy for signal generation.

-For more GMB signals, use your GMB CID and PID links in your Google asset stack.
+For more GMB signals, use your GMB CID and PID links in your Google authority stacking strategies.
 Embed a Google MyMap into your Google site and your target site too.
-Embed Google post images into a Quantum Newswire press release for more GMB signals.
+Embed Google post images into the Quantum Newswire press release engine for more GMB signals.
 Use zip codes you want to rank for as hashtags.
-There are so many ways to generate powerful brand/entity signals or metrics that Google will find, crawl, render and score.
+There are so many ways to generate powerful brand/entity signals or metrics that Google will find, crawl, render and score in its algorithm.

 You can certainly get going and build these Google Asset Stacks on your own and start using them in different ways.
 The fun part is experimenting with these and watching the movement in the SERPS and in your analytic tools like Google Search Console and Google Analytics.
 The key is to build them, power them up with content regularly and then build links to them and the various areas of content that you inject into the stack.

-Want the Easy Button for Building Your Google Entity Stacks?
+Want the Easy Button for Building Your Google Drive Stacks?

 If you want to skip the manual work and the years of learning the best strategies in execution, you can outsource the entire process to us.

 Quantum Agency will create a custom local authority stack for your agency or client accounts with 10+ Google entities covering your NAP, citations, backlinks, services, and social media accounts, all made public and shared with your branded Gmail.
 It’s a full-service white label SEO product.